bitcoindevkit/bitcoindevkit.org/docs/_blog/fee_estimation_for_light_clients_part_1.md

 We need to register the moment in time when transactions enter in the node's mempool; to be efficient and precise we should not only call the RPC endpoints but listen to [ZMQ] events.
 Luckily, the just released bitcoin core 0.21.0 added a new [ZMQ] topic `zmqpubsequence` notifying mempool events (and block events).
 The logger is also listening to `zmqpubrawtx` and `zmqpubrawblock` topics, to make less RPC calls.

 We are not only interested in the timestamp of the transaction entering the mempool, but also how many blocks it will take until the same transaction is confirmed.
-In the final dataset this field is called `confirms_in`[^blocks target]; if `confirms_in = 1` it means the transaction is confirmed in the first block created after it has been seen for the first time.
+In the final dataset this field is called `confirms_in`[^blockstarget]; if `confirms_in = 1` it means the transaction is confirmed in the first block created after it has been seen for the first time.

 Another critical piece of information logged by the data logger is the `fee_rate` of the transaction, since the absolute fee value paid by a bitcoin transaction is not available nor derivable given only the transaction itself, as the inputs don't have explicit amounts.